Baptiste

 Economic history moves in waves.
 Each technological revolution reshapes production, upends competitive advantage, and opens a window for late developers to break through.
 I work on the political economy of those transitions: who captures them, who misses them, and what states, firms, and international institutions can do to ensure they lead to broad-based prosperity.

-I am an economist and postdoctoral researcher at the Technology and Industrialisation for Development (TIDE) Centre.
-I work at the intersection of economic development, technological change, and sustainability, with a particular focus on the design of green industrial policy strategies and the geoeconomics of the green transition.
+I am an economist, Policy and Research Lead at the Technology and Industrialisation for Development (TIDE) Centre, University of Oxford.
+I work at the frontier of economic development, technological change, and sustainability, with a particular focus on industrial policy design, technology governance, and the geopolitics of the green transition.

-I have advised governments, international organisations, civil society groups, and financial institutions on economic diversification and innovation strategies, regional cooperation frameworks, and sectoral plans for economic catch-up.
+I advise governments, international organisations, civil society groups, and financial institutions on economic diversification and innovation strategies, regional cooperation frameworks, and strategic projects for economic catch-up.

-My work has also been published in leading academic journals — including Development and Change and the Review of International Political Economy — as well as in general-audience outlets such as Le Monde Diplomatique, Le Grand Continent, and El Universal.
+My research has been published in leading academic journals — including Development and Change and the Review of International Political Economy — as well as in general-audience outlets such as Le Monde Diplomatique, Le Grand Continent, and El Universal.

 I hold a PhD from the University of Cambridge, supervised by Professor Ha-Joon Chang.
-Prior to my PhD, I completed an MPhil in Development Studies at Cambridge and a Master's in International Economic Policy at Sciences Po Paris.
-I also hold a Politics & Economics undergraduate degree from Sciences Po.
+Prior to my PhD, I completed a Master's in International Economic Policy and an undergraduate in Politics & Economics degrees at Sciences Po Paris.

 Published 2025